 Form Actions for App Actions

-If these are selected, there are fewer options, you can only specify if you want to App Action to be displayed for those of the selected Roles by selecting True or not, by choosing False.
+If these are selected, you will need to specify if you want the App Action to be displayed for those of the selected Roles by selecting True or not, by choosing False.
+If you don't want a Role to be able to edit for example, just set the Edit App Action to False in your Form Rule.

 Edit Form Rules